amsdard/symfony-as-docker/README.md

     └── php
         └── Dockerfile
 ```
-* Your project directory name will be filled as local domain name and docker image namespace (see `docker-compose.yml`)
+* your project directory name will be filled as local domain name and docker image namespace (see `docker-compose.yml`)
-* new rules will be added to Your `.gitignore` file:
+* new rules will be added to your `.gitignore` file:
   * `/composer.phar` internal project composer
   * `/docker/*/*.env` container ENV